Model & Strategy

 Food & Agriculture

-Common Market
+The Common Market

 Philadelphia, PA

-Meet Tatiana Garcia-Granados & Haile Johnston
+Meet Haile Johnston & Tatiana Garcia-Granados

 Under Tatiana and Haile’s leadership, The Common Market has developed an innovative solution to deep problems in the food system by creating a mutually beneficial link between family farmers and urban communities.
 Organized as a non-profit local “food hub,” it has become a nationally recognized model for successfully connecting family farms to communities.
-The work led by Tatiana and Haile has demonstrated such success they have begun to replicate their model in new regions.

 Impact